History of cataract surgery: Eighteenth and nineteenth centuries

 On Sep.
 18, 1750, Jacques Daviel performed the first documented planned primary cataract extraction on a cleric in Cologne.
+Daviel began animal experiments with cataract extraction in the first week of July 1750, following two other Paris-based surgeons (Jean Baseilhac and Natale Pallucci) who also began work on cataract extraction that same week.
 In 1753, Samuel Sharp performed the first-recorded surgical removal of the entire lens and lens capsule: the lens was removed from the eye through a limbal incision.
 In America, cataract couching may have been performed in 1611, while cataract extraction was most likely performed by 1776.
 Cataract extraction by aspiration of lens material through a tube using suction was performed by Philadelphia-based surgeon Philip Syng Physick in 1815.

 King Serfoji II, Bhonsle of Thanjavur, India, reportedly performed cataract surgeries in the early 1800s, according to manuscripts stored in the Saraswathi Mahal Library.

 In 1884, Karl Koller became the first surgeon to apply a cocaine solution to the cornea as a local anaesthetic; the news of his discovery spread rapidly but was not without controversy.